charlax/professional-programming/README.md

 - [10 modern software over-engineering mistakes](https://medium.com/@rdsubhas/10-modern-software-engineering-mistakes-bc67fbef4fc8#.da6dvzyne)
 - [A good example of over-engineering: the Juicero press](https://blog.bolt.io/heres-why-juicero-s-press-is-so-expensive-6add74594e50) (April 2017)
+- [You Are Not Google](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb): the UNPHAT method to avoid cargo cult.
+  - Don’t even start considering solutions until you Understand the problem.
+Your goal should be to “solve” the problem mostly within the problem domain, not the solution domain.
+  - eNumerate multiple candidate solutions.
+Don’t just start prodding at your favorite!

 > “A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system.”